bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Rijndael: 01:37:06

 Well, I mean, so another thing that is a relatively recent development is I think AJ set up Bitcoin Inquisition, which is,  let's proactively merge different software proposals into a SIGNET so that people can play with them on a shared network.
-And so unlike some of the more ambiguous, ambitious big change proposals, Because OpVault is really targeted at a very specific shape of use cases, maybe there's an easier path here of it ends up on something  Bitcoin Acquisition, people can build little dummy wallets, and normal users can get a little bit of stick time playing with what would custody in a post-oP_vault world look like and demonstrate that this is better.
+And so unlike some of the more ambiguous, ambitious big change proposals, Because `OP_VAULT` is really targeted at a very specific shape of use cases, maybe there's an easier path here of it ends up on something  Bitcoin Acquisition, people can build little dummy wallets, and normal users can get a little bit of stick time playing with what would custody in a post-`OP_vAULT` world look like and demonstrate that this is better.
 Even if you don't know whether or not the mechanic is trying to screw you, you can at least take it for a test drive first.
 There might be some stuff  that where it's less about how do we go and win the rhetorical fight on Reddit, and it's more about what can we do to incrementally de-risk their proposal so that the community understands what they're signing up for.